jawaad-ahmad/dev-inf/README.md

 file.
 If this section was previously run, then it can be skipped unless rebuild of the vdi-base.ova is desired.

-**Note:** This section needs the cloud-init-seed.iso image created in the **Create cloud-init-seed.iso** section.
+**Note:** This section needs the cloud-init seed.iso image created in the **Create cloud-init seed.iso** section.
 Ensure that section is run prior to continuing.

 On the host: